ELIXIR-Belgium/DataHub-help-test/help/user-guide/create-sample-type.md

 # Create a Sample Type

-Sample Types are templates that detail the key information that needs to be included to describe a given sample correctly.

-By default, any member of a Project may create a Sample Type and associate with that Project.
-By default the Sample Type will only be visible to members of that project until it has publicly accessible Samples associated with it.
-See [Sample Type Visibility](#sample-type-visibility) .

-A SEEK Administrator can change the configuration such that Sample Types can only be created by the Project Administrator.

 To create a new sample type, select create from the drop down menu, and then select Sample Type from the list

 ![menu create sample type](/images/user-guide/samples/menu-create-sample-type.png){:.screenshot}